**Please refer to the government website if you have any immigration concerns relating to your Start Up visa due to COVID-19**

 - The applicant has a genuine, original business plan that meets new or existing market needs and/or creates a competitive advantage.

-- The applicant has, or is actively developing, the necessary skills, knowledge, experience and market awareness to successfully run the business and the applicant’s business plan is realistic and achievable based on the applicant’s available resources.
+- The applicant’s business plan is realistic and achievable based on the applicant’s available resources.
+The applicant has, or is actively developing, the necessary skills, knowledge, experience and market awareness to successfully run the business described above

 - There is evidence of structured planning and of potential for job creation and growth into national markets